 Sobble’s final evolution, Inteleon, might not be anyone’s favorite Pokemon design-wise, but it makes up for that with great Special Attack (125) and Speed (120) stats.
-Combined with the ability Sniper, which boosts the damage of Critical Hits, you’ve got potential for some major damage.
+Combined with the ability Sniper, which boosts the damage of Critical Hits, you’ve got the potential for some major damage.

 Inteleon’s biggest drawback is its lack of defense (65 Defense & 65 Special Defense) which makes it a bit of a glass cannon, but if you’re looking for a Water-type Pokemon that can deal huge damage at lightning speed, this Galar region starter might be the one for you.

 11. Tapu Fini

 The Legendary Tapu Fini is one of the best defensive Water-type Pokemon in the game, with an impressive 115 Defense stat and a huge 130 Special Defense stat.
 Having a secondary Fairy-typing means it has access to some great moves like Moonblast with the bonus of STAB damage.